KeirSweeney/InuitCarousel/readme.md

   indicatorColor: '#ffffff',
 };
 ```
-Here we create an example object variable *carouselSettings*.
-We then call the plugin on the div with the class "o-carousel".
+Here we query the HTML and add the CarouselController plugin to the ".carousel-outer" class.

 ```javascript
   $(".carousel-outer").CarouselController({
     animationType: "crossfade",